rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/Business Logic Vulnerabilities/Typical Business Logic Flaws/Failing to Handle Unconventional Input.md

 One aim of any application logic is to restrict user input to values that adhere to the business rules.
+For example, the application may be designed to accept arbitrary values of a certain data type, but the logic determines whether or not this value is acceptable from the perspective of the business.
+Many applications incorporate numeric limits into their logic.
+This might include limits designed to manage inventory, apply budgetary restrictions, trigger phases of the supply chain, and so on.

+To implement rules like this, developers need to anticipate all possible scenarios and be able to handle them into the application logic, as failure

+Another example, a numeric data type might accept negative values.
+Consider a fund transfer between two bank accounts, the application will typically check whether the sender has sufficient funds.
+Although any integer is theoretically a valid input, the application might not prevent users from supplying a negative value, which could be exploited by an attacker to bypass the balance check and transfer funds in the "wrong direction".
+If the attacker sent -$1000 to the victim's account, this might result in them receiving $1000 from the victim instead.